PeterOlsen1/load-balancer/README.md

 ### items completed

+* Use connection pools for backend requests to reuse existing connections
+  * Look into go http.Transport
 * Use go chans instead of queues (avoid locks) - did this, it was slower
 * Add connection pool
   * Fix pool health check, some sort of locking issue is happening